JoaoBrasOliveira/machine-learning-experiments/README.md

 **Environment:** A `requirements.txt` file is provided for setting up a consistent environment.

 **Documentation:** Each script is documented with clear instructions in the `README.md`, guiding through environment setup, script execution, and result interpretation.

-## Contribution Guidelines

-**Getting Started:**
-- Fork the repository.
-- Setup your environment with `requirements.txt`.
-- Familiarize yourself with the code and dataset.